Laykimhoung/student-performance-prediction/README.md

 ## 📌 Project Overview

-**Student Performance Prediction** is a modern desktop-based student management system designed to monitor academic performance, predict at-risk students, and recommend intervention strategies using Artificial Intelligence.
+**EduVision AI** is a modern desktop-based student management system designed to monitor academic performance, predict at-risk students, and recommend intervention strategies using Artificial Intelligence.

 The project is inspired by modern educational analytics systems and research on AI-enhanced student performance monitoring.